Vedant573/ats-keyword-suggestor/README.md

 ## **🔐 Security Notes**

 Do not hard-code API keys
-Use environment variables or config files
+Use environment variables or config files (for which -> ```from dotenv import load_dotenv``` store your API keys there and make a try except block to load the .env file)
 Never commit secrets to GitHub

 ## **📄 License**